Tag

 Viewfinder

 A puzzle game built around a mechanic that feels like magic, Viewfinder has a remarkable wow-factor that alone puts it on this list.
 The concept is simple enough: You take a photo and when you place a picture against the environment, you can walk into it.
 That allows you to create a bridge where there was none before, or walk into a completely different art style than the rest of the environment.
-When the game gives you your own camera, and starts introducing different ways to apply its simple rule set, the mindbending puzzles grow more complex.
+When the game gives you your own camera, and starts introducing different ways to apply its simple rule set, the mindbending puzzles more complex.

 .